ktmac21/employee-database/README.md

 # Employee Database

 This week's assignment is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 When the application is started the user is presented with a list of options to view, add or update employee information.
-When the user selects the view option, tables are presented of applicable information.
-When the user chooses add or update, the database is updated.
+When the user selects the view option tables are presented with applicable information.
+When the user chooses add or update the database is updated.

 # USER STORY: